Wiz-Works/AI-Coding-Benchmark/README.md

 - Haiku's strength (Task 5: 9.95) is amplified
 - Haiku's weakness (Task 2: 6.11) is minimized

-**Verdict:** Haiku is a **REST API specialist** — genuinely excellent on structured problems, struggles with real-time state management.
-Also 10× cheaper than Gemini Pro 3.
+**Verdict:** Haiku is genuinely excellent on structured problems.
+While it struggles with real-time state management.
+Its also 10× cheaper than Gemini Pro 3.

 ---